rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/JobInfo.md

 ### JobInfo
-Status of a CDM job.
+Wrapper around the status of job poller.

 - status: JobStatus
   - Status of a CDM job.